fossfreedom/coverart-search-providers/README.md

 v1.0

  - external API to retrieve artists
- - support for embedded artwork for RB3 and later
+ - support for embedded artwork for RB3 and later (Note 2)

 Recommended order for Search Providers